MicrosoftDocs/powerbi-docs-powershell/powerbi-ps/MicrosoftPowerBIMgmt.Data/Get-PowerBIDataset.md

 ```

 ### -Name
 Name of the dataset to return if one exists with that name.
 Case insensitive search.
+Currently this is only supported when -Scope Organization is specified.

 ```yaml
 Type: String